kenzyi2024/kenzyi2024/README.md

 ### **Cyber Pump**
 *Team Member* — Oct 2024
 A fitness app that offers 50+ customizable workouts and integrates gamification elements to encourage activity.

-### **Secure Seniors**
-*Team Lead* — Aug 2022 – Dec 2022
-Led the development of a website to help senior citizens identify and avoid online scams, reducing reported scam incidents by 25%.

 ## 🧰 My Tools:
 Here are some of the tools I enjoy using in my projects: